 Due to its focus on the US and NATO, Poland has been wary of PESCO.
 But if PESCO develops in cooperation with NATO rather than as a rival structure, Poland may increase its engagement with the initiative, especially if it regards this as an effective way to strengthen European NATO members' military capabilities.
+However, Polish policymakers rather doubt that PESCO will lead to the acquisition of new defence capabilities in Europe.
 The Polish government is also very cautious about European defence industry cooperation, as it fears that France and Germany would dominate this process and gain greater control over Poland's defence industry, reducing Polish companies to mere subcontractors.
 As a consequence, Warsaw would prefer to develop its defence industry independently.